 \section{Statistical Methodology}

-This section briefly describes our methodology for analyzing the 13456 HSS.
-Our approach is a model-based analogue of the syncytial clustering algorithm of \citet{riveraandmaitra20}.
-Our procedure involves an initial clustering of the dataset using $t$MMBC followed by merging of the $t$MMBC mixture components using pairwise overlap measure and generalized overlap, calculated using Monte Carlo methods, as described next.
+In this section we briefly describe our methodology for analyzing the 13456 HSS.
+Our methodology is a model-based analogue of the syncytial clustering algorithm of \citet{riveraandmaitra20}.
+Our procedure involves an initial clustering of the data using $t$MMBC followed by merging of the $t$MMBC mixture components using pairwise overlap measure and generalized overlap, calculated using Monte Carlo methods, as described next.

-\subsection{Initial MBC using a mixture of multivariate-$t$ densities}
+\subsection{Initial MBC using a mixture of multivariate-\texorpdfstring{$t$} densities}

 MBC provides a principled way to find homogeneous regular-shaped groups in a given dataset.
-It scores over classical clustering algorithms like $k$-means due to its ability to better model the heterogenity that may be present in the groups.
-As pointed out by \citet{chattopadhyayandmaitra17} the assumption of spherically dispersed homogeneous groups when such assumption is not valid can yield erroneous results.
-In MBC~\citep{melnykovandmaitra10,mclachlanandpeel00} the observations $X_1,X_2,\ldots,X_n$ are assumed to be realizations from a \textit{G}-component mixture model~\citep{mclachlanandpeel00} with probability density function (PDF)
+It scores over classical clustering algorithms like $k$-means due to its ability to better model heterogeneity in groups.
+As pointed out by \citet{chattopadhyayandmaitra17} assuming spherically-dispersed homogeneous groups when such assumption is not valid can lead to erroneous results.
+In MBC~\citep{melnykovandmaitra10,mclachlanandpeel00} the observations $X_1,X_2,\ldots,X_N$ are assumed to be realizations from a \textit{G}-component mixture model~\citep{mclachlanandpeel00} with probability density function (PDF)